mvolkmann/MyUnixEnv/notes/VueNotes.md

 - `beforeDestroy` and `destroyed`

 The most commonly used of these are `created` and `updated`.
-These corresponsd to the React lifecycle methods `componentDidMount` and `componentDidUpdate`.
+These corresponds to the React lifecycle methods `componentDidMount` and `componentDidUpdate`.

 ## Refs